mozgr/imapsync-web/README.md

 ```

 You can change the default username, password, and line display settings in the .env file.<br/>
-Don't forget to open port 3000 on your firewall.
+Don't forget to open port 3000 on your firewall.<br/>
+You can simply modify index.html and "command" variable in go code to run any linux command from your browser.

 ![image](https://github.com/mozgr/imapsync-web/blob/master/screenshot.png)